 All charges for a semester are considered due and payable in full upon execution of the student's semester contract at registration.
-Students who are unable to pay in full at registration may enroll in a payment plan.
-Students must enroll in a payment plan by the published deadline at the beginning of each semester.
-There is an enrollment fee each semester with this payment option.
+Students who are unable to pay the contract balance in full at registration may request to be allowed to pay a minimum of one- fourth of the balance due plus a deferred payment fee with a completed Deferred Payment Program Application at registration and follow the Deferred Payment Program schedule to pay the remaining balance.
+There is a one-time, \$50 fee applied per semester to the account if you wish to join the Deferred Payment Program.